UD-CISC374/educational-game-design-document-team-11-david-and-kevin/egdd.md

 - By the end of the lesson, players will be able to experiment with hydroponic farming material.
 - By the end of the lesson, players will be able to identify different types of seeds
-- By the end of the lesson, players will be able to build logic gates / loops for automating manufacturing.
+- By the end of the lesson, players will be able to build logic gates / condtional statements for automating manufacturing.
 - By the end of the lesson, players will be able to identify the changes that the use of different ecological materials has on the economy.

 ## Prerequisite Knowledge

 - Prior to starting the game, the player needs to be able to express concepts of supply and demand.
-- Prior to starting the game, the player should be able to list and explain the concept of different loops either in Python or JavaScript.
+- Prior to starting the game, the player should be able to list and explain the concept of different condtional statements either in Python or JavaScript.
 - Prior to starting the game, the player should be able to identify the different types of logic gates and their outputs
 - Prior to starting the game, players should have a basic understanding of agriculture(planting, watering, harvesting)..